cmandreani/BGCdataset_AtacamaTLT/README.md

-# BGC dataset - Atacama (TLT)
+# BGC dataset - Atacama Desert (TLT)

-Repository of specialized meabolite-encoding genomic regions of 5,000 bp or longer predicted in 42 soil bacterial MAGs from the Atacama Desert (Talabre-Lejía transect).
+Repository of specialized meabolite-encoding genomic regions of 5,000 bp or longer predicted in 42 soil bacterial MAGs from Atacama's Talabre-Lejía transect.

 DOI: 10.5281/zenodo.10680981